apache/fluo-muchos/README.md

 metrics are sent to InfluxDB using collectd and are viewable in Grafana.
 If Fluo is running, its metrics will also be viewable in Grafana.

+3. `spark` - If specified on a node, Apache Spark will be installed on all nodes and the Spark History server will be run on this node.

-3. `mesosmaster` - If specified, a Mesos master will be started on this node and Mesos slaves will be started on all workers nodes.
+4. `mesosmaster` - If specified, a Mesos master will be started on this node and Mesos slaves will be started on all workers nodes.
 The Mesos status page will be viewable at `http://<MESOS_MASTER_NODE>:5050/`.
 Marathon will also be started on this node and will be viewable at `http://<MESOS_MASTER_NODE>:8080/`.